smysloff/jslib/README.md

-# JSLib
+# JSQoLib

-A small JavaScript library that solves various problems.
+A small JavaScript library that enhances quality of life by solving various problems.

 ## TypeChecker